suny-downstate-medical-center/netpyne/doc/source/reference.rst

 * **popTagsCopiedToCells**: List of tags that will be copied from the population to the cells (default: ['popLabel', 'cellModel', 'cellType'])

-Other arbitrary entries to the ``netParams`` dict can be added and used in the custom defined functions for connectivity parameters (see below).
+Other arbitrary entries to the ``netParams`` dict can be added and used in the custom defined functions for connectivity parameters (see :ref:`function_string`).

 Population parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^